EleutherAI/math-lm/proof-pile-v2/source_code/README.md

 **Open questions**:
 - I'm not sure if my C/C++ filtering is good at all.
 Am I getting too many `.h` files?
 - Do we want Chinese comments in our Python?
+- Currently the jupyter notebook filtering is strict.
+We can add more conditions if we want more data.